All of these artists will be available for bookings as part of the Manitoba Arts Network Fall/Winter 2018/19 Performing Arts Touring Season.

 Thursday November 1, 2018- Steinbach Arts Council – Steinbach, Manitoba

 Awarded as the BC Touring Council’s 2015 Touring Artist of the Year for her role as “classical pianist,” Sarah Hagen shines equally in small halls and on big stages.
 With an enthusiastic career taking her all the way to Carnegie Hall as a First Prize Winner in the 2013 Bradshaw & Buono International Piano Competition, Sarah has combined her excellent playing and sense of fun into “Perk up, pianist!”, a stand-up, or rather, sit-down piano-filled comedy.
 Described as “one of the best hours I’ve ever spent at the Fringe” [The Coast (Halifax)], “Perk up, pianist!”
 Is a uniquely charming music and storytelling experience through which “Hagen reminds us the beauty of how an honest solo performance can make you so easily fall in love with its performer.”
 [Montreal Rampage]

-CASATI’s music is a unique blend of folk and jazz that strikes a balance between sincere and direct words supported by musical inventiveness.
-CASATI brings their music to life with lush three part harmonies and rich textures created with ukulele, guitar, double bass sometimes a hurdy-gurdy.
-Audiences have come to expect complete honesty from CASATI and the trio unwaveringly delivers in their lyrics and banter.
+CASATI’s music is a unique blend of folk and jazz that strikes a balance between sincere and direct words, supported by musical inventiveness.
+CASATI brings their music to life with lush three-part harmonies, and rich textures created with ukulele, guitar, double bass, and even a hurdy-gurdy.
+Audiences have come to expect complete honesty from CASATI, and the trio unwaveringly delivers in their lyrics and banter.
 The band tells stories to set the tone of the songs, engaging the audience before a single note has been played.
-The lyrics are not used to mask the meaning but to elaborate on it.
-The songs cover a range of emotions, from realizations that took years to put into words to moments of pure happiness and humour.
+The lyrics are not used to mask the meaning, but to elaborate on it.
+The songs cover a range of emotions; from realizations that took years to put into words, to moments of pure happiness and humour.